spacetelescope/jwst/CONTRIBUTING.md

 2. Now that you have remotely forked `jwst`, it needs to be downloaded to your machine.
-To create this 'local' clone, choose an area on your file system and use the `git clone` command to dowload your remote fork on to your machine.
+To create this 'local' clone, choose an area on your file system and use the `git clone` command to download your remote fork on to your machine.

 		>> cd directory
 		>> git clone git@github.com:<your_username>/jwst.git

 3. Make sure that your references to 'origin' and 'upstream' are set correctly - you will need this to keep everything in sync and push your changes online.
-While your inital local clone will be an exact copy of your remote, which is an exact copy of the 'upstream' `spacetelescope/jwst`, these all must be kept in sync manually (via git fetch/pull/push).
+While your initial local clone will be an exact copy of your remote, which is an exact copy of the 'upstream' `spacetelescope/jwst`, these all must be kept in sync manually (via git fetch/pull/push).